Canop/bacon/website/docs/community/bacon-ls.md

 **NOTE: Bacon-ls is not part of Bacon, it's a third-party tool developed to work WITH Bacon.**

+# Features

+* Read diagnostics from produced by Bacon.
+* Push diagnostics to the LSP client on certain events like saving or files changes.
+* Precise diagnostics positions.
+* Ability to react to changes over document saves and changes that can be configured.
+* Replacement code actions as suggested by `clippy`.

 # Installation

 ## VSCode